KSP-KOS/KOS/doc/source/structures/misc/steeringmanager.rst

     which kOS will attempt to respond to error along the roll axis.
 If this is set to 5 (the default value), the facing direction will need to be within 5 degrees of the target direction before it actually attempts to roll the ship.
-Setting the value to 180 will effectivelly allow roll control at any error amount.
+Setting the value to 180 will effectively allow roll control at any error amount.
 When :attr:`ANGLEERROR<SteeringManager:ANGLEERROR>` is
     greater than this value, kOS will only attempt to kill all roll angular velocity.
 The value is clamped between 180 and 1e-16.